openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ```
 This is, then, the three-channel "RGB version" of the basic `index = y*width + x` pattern we used earlier to fetch pixel values from monochrome images.

-Note that you may occasionally encounter libraries or hardware which deliver RGB bytes in a different order, such as BGR.
+Note that you may occasionally encounter external libraries or imaging hardware which deliver RGB bytes in a different order, such as BGR.

 #### Varieties of Image Formats